ShivashriganeshMahato/json-parser/README.md

 # json-parser
 Parses JSON data to three-dimensional String array (to hold level data for multiple worlds; built for gravity-ballz)

 Major credit to Michael Beam for level parsing.
-All I did was expand on that to parse the data into separate worlds as well (as gravity-ballz has worlds).
+All I did was expand on that to parse the data into separate worlds (3D array) as well (as gravity-ballz has worlds).